-Tie undersigned, Administrator o Estate of W. W. Humphreys, deceased hereby gives notice that he will on the 24th day of May, 1898, apply to the Judge of Probate for Anderson County for a Final Settlement of said Estate, and a discharge from his office as Administration of the Grand Jury, all persons who damage the public roads by the erection of dams on side of road which obstruct the flow of the water therefrom, or otherwise damage the roads by throwing side ditches, will be prosecuted, unless Children's Department, and its Dairy such obstructions are removed before the Department are brighter and better hurch, south, at today's session. like every other crop, needs nourishment.
+The undersigned, Administrator of Estate of W. W. Humphreys, deceased, hereby gives notice that he will on the 24th day of May, 1898, apply to the Judge of Probate for Anderson County for a Final Settlement of said Estate, and a discharge from his office as Administrator.

 W. C. HUMPHREYS, Adm'r.
+April 20, 1898 43 5